leo-editor/leo-editor/leo/doc/demo.md

 **Adding graphic to slides**: Demo scripts may use predefined **graphics classes** to show callouts, subtitles or images or other graphics elements.
 These graphics elements persist from slide to slide until deleted.
 Subclasses of Demo may easily subclass the predefined classes.

+# Graphics classes ***

+## Callout

+**demo.caption(s, pane)** Creates a caption with text s in the indicated pane.

+A **caption** is a text area that overlays part of Leo's screen.
+By default, captions have a distinctive yellow background.
+The appearance of captions can be changed using Qt stylesheets.
+See below.

+**demo.image(pane,fn,center=None,height=None,width=None)**: Overlays an image in a pane.

+- `pane`: Valid values are 'body', 'log' or 'tree'.
+- `fn`: The path to the image file, relative to the leo/Icons directory for relative paths.
+- `height`: Scales the image so it has the given height.
+- `width`: Scales the image i so it has the given width.
+- `center`: If True, centers the image horizontally in the given pane.

+## Image

+## Text

+## Title

 # Using demo scripts

 ## Creating demo lists
-The arguments to demo.start specify the script list in one of three ways: with a *single* string, with a *list* of strings, or with an outline:

-In practice, using a single list is usually most convenient:
+The arguments to demo.start specify the script list in one of three ways: with a *single* string, with a *list* of strings, or with an outline: In practice, using a single list is usually most convenient:

 ```python
 demo.start(script_string=my_script_string, delim='###')
 ```

 Indeed, individual demo scripts are likely to be short, so using a single string is convenient.
-The **delimiter** (always shown as `'###` in this documentation) separates the demo scripts in the string:
+The **delimiter** (always shown as `'###'` in this documentation) separates the demo scripts in the string:

 ```python
 script_string = '''\